 The tour takes approximately 2.5 hours with an Alcatraz store selling the usual merchandise you would expect.
 Throughout the day there are some talks about various aspects of the prison for those who wish to learn more.

 As it was still fairly early when we finished the tour, we had no problem catching the ferry back to pier 33; which runs every 30 minutes.

 The island acted as a military prison for civil war prisoners from around 1861.
-In 1867, a brick prison was built and so came about Alcatraz; a detention centre for long term military prisoners.
+In 1867, a brick prison was built and so came about Alcatraz; a detention center for long-term military prisoners.
 In 1934, the island became a Federal Bureau of Prisons.
 Prisoners who caused problems in penitentiaries were sent to Alcatraz with most inmates being notorious bank robbers and murderers.

-What is your favourite thing to do in San Francisco?
+What is your favorite thing to do in San Francisco?
 Let us know in the comments below.